Firelight Media welcomes 10 new #DocLab Fellows!

 Kathy Huang is a nonfiction filmmaker whose works typically center on issues of identity and belonging.
 In her newest film, A Guangzhou Love Story, Kathy highlights China’s unprecedented surge in African migration which has led to a rise in marriages between Chinese women and African men.
 A Guangzhou Love Story captures the love, heartache, and real life challenges of Afro-Chinese couples attempting to forge a future together in the face of racism and xenophobic policies.

 PJ RAVAL is an award-winning filmmaker recently named as one of Out Magazine’s “Out 100” and FILMMAKER Magazine’s “25 New Faces of Independent Film.”
-In Justice for Jennifer, PJ tells the story of Jennifer Laude, a 26‐year‐old Filipina transgender woman and alleged sex worker who is found dead with her head plunged into a motel room toilet.
-The suspect is quickly identified as 19‐-year‐old U.S. marine Joseph Pemberton.
-Amidst a media storm and police inquiry, a grassroots movement arises to demand that Pemberton, held in U.S. custody, be tried in the Philippine court system.
+In Justice for Jennifer (working title), PJ tells the story of grassroots activists in the Philippines are spurred into action when a local transgender woman is found dead in a motel room with a 19-year-old U.S. marine as the leading suspect.
+As they demand answers and a just trial, hidden histories of U.S. colonization come bubbling to the surface.